0cjs/sedoc/EE/8080/README.md

   ZX80/81/Spectrum, Robotron KC 87, RC2014 (CP/M, HBIOS, RC2014), etc.
 - `z80-ticks` from z88dk above: determines timing of routines.

+Disassemblers:
+- [SkoolKit] is a disassembly system for Sinclair Spectrum games that is written in Python and generates both HTML and source code from its disassemblies, and uses a text control file that looks fairly easy and flexible.

 CPU/Simulator Testers:
 - [8080/8085 CPU Exerciser][bart] by Ian Bartholomew (2009-02).
 Ports of
   Frank D. Cringle's `prelim.z80` and `zexlax.z80` to 8080 and 8085.